‹ All posts

 States with stricter interpretations

-• California — Recurring revenue from California customers can trigger registration, even without physical presence.
+• California: Recurring revenue from California customers can trigger registration, even without physical presence.
 The $800 annual franchise tax applies regardless of how much you earn.
+California is the most aggressive state for enforcement.

-• New York — Regular business transactions may trigger it even without an office.
-NY also has a publication requirement that adds $300+ in costs.
+• New York: Regular business transactions may trigger it even without an office.
+NY also has a publication requirement that can add $200 to $1,800 in costs depending on county.
+See our NY publication requirement guide.

 What it costs